Hephaestus-Arm/HephaestusArm2/electronics.md

 ```
 img of calibrated motors.
 ```
 If you have made this far congrats you now have successfuly built a control board, provisioned your motors and calibrated them.
-Be careful not to turn the output shaft of the servo during the assembely.
+Be careful not to turn the output shaft of the servos during the assembly.

-Head back to the [main instructions](README.md) to continue with physcial assembely!
+Head back to the [main instructions](README.md) to continue with physcial assembly!

  ## 7 Extras

- ### Datasheets
+ ### 7.1 Datasheets

 [74hc126 Datasheet](https://www.ti.com/lit/ds/symlink/sn74hc126.pdf?HQS=TI-null-null-digikeymode-df-pf-null-wwe&ts=1597341911818)